bomb-on/eve-swagger/README.rst

 Description fields on the swagger docs
 --------------------------------------

-If you would like to include description fields to your swagger docs you can include a description field in your schema validations in your ``settings.py``.
+If you would like to include description fields to your Swagger docs you can include a description field in your schema validations in your ``settings.py``.
 This can be done per field as well as on the resource-level.